-Stormwater Regulation have been approved and go into effect January 1st, 2017.
+Stormwater Regulation have been approved and went into effect January 1st, 2017.
 The regulations themselves can be found in the sidebar.
 This slideshow presentation better explains the regulations and the history behind them.

 Description of Services